Improved Constraints on the 21 cm EoR Power Spectrum and the X-Ray Heating of the IGM with HERA Phase I Observations: Data Reduction and Systematics Mitigation

+The result, shown in the left-hand panel of \autoref{fig:flag_origins}, highlights residual frequency structure.
 Much of this has low $N_\text{samples}$ and/or borders on previously identified RFI, indicating its origin as low-level, inconsistently flagged RFI.
 As the right-hand panel shows, outlier channels and integrations were first identified by averaging along each axis.
 Next, individual areas of concern were flagged by hand, by converting the waterfall to a bitmap image and individually marking times and frequencies in Adobe Photoshop.
 An effort was made to flag coherent rectangular regions near previously identified flags to avoid cherry-picking, though fundamentally this step involved a series of subjective judgment calls.
 Once the final flagging waterfall was developed, it was not revisited after estimating power spectra in order to avoid experimenter bias.

 \needspace{2cm}